SensesProject/extreme-events/src/assets/text/en.md

 Due to the focus of this study, we only have @!C1,2(two climate models) at @!L4(+3\,°C).
 But they paint a dire picture, with about @purple(a quarter of the global population exposed) to dangerous heatwaves.

 We will not explain all extreme events in that much detail, but rather focus on their most relevant aspects.
-You can always use the key below the chart to explore the temperature levels and switch between median and model view.
+You can always use the key below the chart to explore the temperature levels and switch between the median and the model views.

 +++ cat-drought-title